nop33/si/src/content/project/pandemic-resilience/index.md

 isFeaturedOnHomepage: true
 textSections:
   - title: The problem
-    content: >
+    content: >-
-      The unclear origins of the COVID-19 pandemic have brought worries about deadly engineered pathogens into the public awareness.
+      The COVID-19 pandemic has brought worries about deadly engineered pathogens into public awareness.
 For years, experts have been warning of even deadlier outbreaks but a focus on short-term results hinders pandemic preparedness.

       The past two decades have seen an increase in research, consultations and simulations on global catastrophic biological risks.
 Governments around the world have been sitting on a wealth of insights to build resilience to rare-yet-catastrophic events.